DaMouse404/http-transport-cache/README.md

 The cache uses `catbox` to provide a simple pluggable interface, this supports segmenting the cache as well as IDs, thus the following segments are used:

-* blackadder:{version}:response - Basic response from a call cached for the duration of the `max-age` value key on just the URL of the response.
+* http-transport:{version}:response - Basic response from a call cached for the duration of the `max-age` value key on just the URL of the response.
-* blackadder:{version}:staleResponse - Stale response from a called cached for the `stale-if-error` value keyed on just the URL of the response.
+* http-transport:{version}:staleResponse - Stale response from a called cached for the `stale-if-error` value keyed on just the URL of the response.
-* blackadder:{version}:body - Response bodies stored here keyed on the headers sent combined with URL so as to allow `Vary` directives for different bodies.
+* http-transport:{version}:body - Response bodies stored here keyed on the headers sent combined with URL so as to allow `Vary` directives for different bodies.